pdaengeli/use-saxon-he-j/README.md

 # Saxon

-Saxon is a GitHub Action that runs the latest stable Saxon-HE distribution.
-It comes prepopulated with some ant XSL templates.
+Use Saxon is a GitHub Action that sets up the Saxon-HE processor.

 ## Inputs